JBA TIBOR Reform

 [May 2019] (The option to discontinue Euroyen TIBOR gained the most support.)

-○ Given that "retaining Japanese yen TIBOR and discontinuing Euroyen TIBOR" was the most supported option as a result of the consultation above, the following two points were announced.
+○ Given that "retaining Japanese yen TIBOR and discontinuing Euroyen TIBOR" was the most supported option as a result of the above consultation, the following two points were announced.

 (ii) The JBATA envisions a preparation period of approximately two years following the permanent cessation of LIBOR.